svalinn/ALARA/doc/usersguide/errortext.rst

 **240: Unable to open dump file:doc:`[G] <glossarytext.rst>` <string>**

-    The output ``dump'' file could not be opened.
+    The output ''dump'' file could not be opened.

 Input Checking
 ==============